Kumamoto Castle: History

 The castle sustained damage in a magnitude 6.2 earthquake that struck at 9:26 pm on 14 April 2016, in Mashiki town in Kumamoto prefecture.
 This event is substantially similar to the magnitude-6.3 1889 Kumamoto earthquake which also damaged the castle.
 A stone wall at the foot of the keep partially collapsed in the 2016 quake, and several of the castle's shachihoko ornaments fell from the roof of the keep and broke apart.
 It sustained further extensive damage the next day on 15 April following a 7.3 magnitude earthquake where some portions were completely destroyed.
 While the keep itself withstood most of the earthquake with little structural damage, two of the castle's turrets were severely damaged and partially collapsed, more of the exterior walls at the foot of the keep also collapsed, and large amounts of kawara roof tiles on the keep's roof were also disrupted and fell from the roof as a result of the quake.
 The fallen roof tiles are actually deliberately designed to have done so – when the castle was constructed, such roof tiles were used so that in the event of an earthquake, the tiles would fall off the damaged roof, preventing it from being weighted down and collapsing into the building's interior.

 Efforts to repair the castle began June 8, 2016.
 On April 7, 2018, the newly made shachihoko ornament had been installed on the top roof of the large tenshu tower with the second one being installed on April 12.
 The restoration of the main tower was completed in 2019.
-The restoration of the Nagabei Wall was completed in January, 2021.
+The restoration of the Nagabei Wall was completed in January 2021.
 The repair and restoration of the entire castle were scheduled for completion by 2037.
 However, in November 2022, Kumamoto Mayor Onishi Kazufumi announced that the reconstruction would take 15 years longer to complete, with full restoration scheduled for 2052.

+A portion of the castle's walls were damaged in the 2026 Kumamoto earthquake.